7mind/izumi/doc/microsite/src/main/tut/distage/distage-framework-docker.md

 ### Docker Container Environment

-The container config (@scaladoc[Docker.ContainerConfig](izumi.distage.docker.Docker.ContainerConfig) defines the container environment.
-Of note are the environment variables, command and working
+The container config (@scaladoc[Docker.ContainerConfig](izumi.distage.docker.Docker$$ContainerConfig)) defines the container environment.
+Of note are the environment variables, command and working directory properties:
-directory:

 - `env: Map[String, String]` - environment variables to setup in container
 - `cmd: Seq[String]` - command of entrypoint
 - `cwd: Option[String]` - working directory in container

-Once defined in a `ContainerDef` the config may be modified.
+Once defined in a `ContainerDef` the config may be modified by distage modules.
 See `modifyConfig` above for one mechanism.

 The container ports will also add to the configured environment variables:

 - `DISTAGE_PORT_<proto>_<originalPort>` are the host ports allocated for the container

-### Docker Container Metadata
+### Docker Metadata

 The host ports allocated for the container are also added to the container metadata as labels.
 The are labels of the pattern `distage.port.<proto>.<originalPort>`.
 The value is the integer port